Dinosaur renaissance: Changing portrayal of dinosaurs

 The dinosaur renaissance changed not only scientific ideas about dinosaurs, but also their portrayal by artists.
 Bakker, himself a talented artist, often illustrated his ideas in a lively fashion.
 Indeed, Bakker's illustration of Deinonychus, made for Ostrom's 1969 description, has become one of the most recognisable and iconic of dinosaur restorations.

 During the 1970s, restorations of dinosaurs shifted from being lizard-like, to being more mammal- and bird-like.
 Artists started to show dinosaurs in more active poses, and incorporating newer theories of dinosaur locomotion and behaviour.
 Tails that were widely shown as having been dragged behind a creature, were now shown uplifted, in order to balance the huge bodies while active.

 Besides Bakker, key artists in this "new wave" were first Mark Hallett, Gregory S. Paul in the 1970s, and during the 1980s Doug Henderson and John Gurche.

 Gregory Paul in particular defended and expanded on Bakker's ideas on dinosaur anatomy.
 He expounded a rigorous and detailed approach to dinosaur restoration, in which he often criticised the errors of the traditionalist approach.
 He also produced a large number of restorations showing small dinosaurs with feathers, and defended the idea in a number of articles and his book Predatory Dinosaurs of the World.
 His view was proven largely correct in the late 1990s with the discovery of several feathered dinosaurs.
-Paul's ideas and style have had a significant impact on dinosaur art, and likely will continue to do so for some time.
+Paul's ideas and style have had a significant impact on dinosaur art.

 New extinction theories, the meteor impact

 Traditionally paleontology had followed geology in preferring uniformitarian mechanisms, despite the promotion by Eugene Merle Shoemaker of the importance of catastrophic impacts.
 During the renaissance period Walter Alvarez and others found iridium in the Cretaceous–Tertiary boundary layer.
-Also the Chicxulub Crater, was identified and determined to be due to a meteor impact.
+Also, the Chicxulub Crater was identified and determined to be due to a meteor impact.
 These discoveries led to the acceptance and popularisation of the idea that the extinction had been caused by an impact event.
 This in turn undermined the assumption that dinosaurs had become extinct because they were inferior to mammals.
 Instead it suggested they had fallen prey to a random event which no large animal could have survived.